Insuring your mortgage makes no sense, when you can buy a term policy for far less.

 When I say mortgage insurance, I am not talking about the kind of insurance you may be required to get, by your lender, if you make too small a down payment.
+That kind of insurance - PMI - is designed to insure the lender, not you.
 That is also a kind of rip-off as well, and an indication you may be stretching yourself financially.
+If you can put down a larger down payment, you can avoid paying PMI.

 "Pay off your mortgage if you die!" they cry, "Protect your family from high bills!"